BonoboPLC/bonoboplc_wiki/managing-sub-agents.md

 When creating accounts for your Sellers, you will specify Sales Credit Limits for each.

 These Sales credit Limit dictates how much each seller is able to sell (in Nu.).
-Once this limit is reached a seller can no longer sell tickets, until they remit all/prt of the outstanding balance owing to you.
+Once this limit is reached a seller can no longer sell tickets, until they remit all/part of the outstanding balance owing to you.

-The total aggregate limit you can extend to all of your sellers is limited by the Sales Credit limit on your account.
+The total aggregate limit you can extend to all of your sellers is limited by the Sales Credit limit on your own Master Agent account.

-For example, if your Sales Credit Limit is Nu.10,000, then you can divide this aggregate limit across your sellers.
+For example, if your Master Agent Sales Credit Limit is Nu.10,000, then you can divide this aggregate limit across your sellers.
 If you have 5 sellers, then you can provide each of them with an Nu.2,000 limit.

 You are able to split your total sales limit across your sub-agents as you see fit.